zengbiaobiao/demo/socketio-demo/README.md

 And the close protocol will be sent correct.

 Since the git hub was not updated yet, I download the project and built it by myself, and it works.

+---

+The demo project can be found on [GitHub](https://github.com/zengbiaobiao/demo/edit/master/socketio-demo)